madjeek-web/symfony-mailjet-bundle/README.md

 ### What can Mailjet do ?

-- **Transactional emails**: Welcome emails, password resets, order confirmations, invoices — triggered by your app
+- **Transactional emails : Welcome emails, password resets, order confirmations, invoices - triggered by your app
-- **Marketing emails**: Newsletters, promotions, campaigns — sent to many recipients
+- **Marketing emails : Newsletters, promotions, campaigns - sent to many recipients
-- **Real-time tracking**: See who opened your email, who clicked a link, who unsubscribed
+- **Real-time tracking : See who opened your email, who clicked a link, who unsubscribed
 - **Contact management**: Store and manage your mailing lists
-- **Webhook notifications**: Mailjet tells YOUR server when an email bounces, is opened, etc.
+- **Webhook notifications** : Mailjet tells YOUR server when an email bounces, is opened, etc.

 ---

 ### What is the concrete purpose of it ?
-- Send **confirmation emails** of registration
+- Send confirmation emails of registration
-- Send **transactional emails* (invoice, reset password, notification)
+- Send transactional emails (invoice, reset password, notification)
-- Send one-by-one **personalized campaigns* with a Twig template per recipient
+- Send one-by-one personalized campaigns with a Twig template per recipient
 - All without managing a mail server, just an API key

 ---